GracemercyCodes/My-Codepath-Programs/README.md

 # My-Codepath-Programs
-This Features some the programs I made for Codepath's TIP 101 this year's summer.
+This Features some the programs I made for Codepath's TIP 101 Summer 2025